sqlc-dev/sqlc/docs/howto/vet.md

       - sqlc/db-prepare
 ```

-When connecting to a database via URI, `sqlc` does not migrate your database.
-By switching to [managed databases](managed-databases.md), sqlc will create and migrate databases automatically.
+Databases configured with a `uri` must have an up-to-date schema, and `sqlc` does not apply schema migrations your database.
+You can configure [managed databases](managed-databases.md) instead to have `sqlc` create and migrate databases automatically.

 ```yaml
 version: 2